braze-inc/braze-docs/_docs/_api/endpoints/subscription_groups/post_update_user_subscription_group_status.md

-   "subscription_group_id": (required, string) the id of your subscription group, "subscription_state": (required, string) available values are “unsubscribed” (not in subscription group) or “subscribed” (in subscription group), "external_id": (required*, string) the external_id of the user, "email": (required*, string) the email address of the user (must include at least one email and at most 50 emails),
+   "subscription_group_id": (required, string) the id of your subscription group, "subscription_state": (required, string) available values are “unsubscribed” (not in subscription group) or “subscribed” (in subscription group), "external_id": (required*, string) the external_id of the user, "email": (required*, array of string) the email address of the user (must include at least one email and at most 50 emails),
    // Email subscription group - one of external_id or email is required
-   // Endpoint only accepts email or phone value, not both "phone": (required*, string in E.164 format) The phone number of the user (must include at least one phone number and at most 50 phone numbers),
+   // Endpoint only accepts email or phone value, not both "phone": (required*, array of string in E.164 format) The phone number of the user (must include at least one phone number and at most 50 phone numbers),
    // SMS subscription group - one of external_id or phone is required
    // Endpoint only accepts email or phone value, not both }